singere20/mgt4250spring2024/README.md

 customer to target marketing efforts towards.
-Blink-182 notoriously claimed that "Nobody likes you when you're 23," and if there is any truth to that statement, this data set supports it: 24-26 year olds are more likely than those younger than them and immediately older than them to be unhappy with their order.Interestingly, this negative feedback does spike back up again for some later ages.
+Blink-182 notoriously claimed that "Nobody likes you when you're 23," and if there is any truth to that statement, this data set supports it: 24-26 year olds are more likely than those younger than them and immediately older than them to be unhappy with their order.
+Interestingly, this negative feedback does spike back up again for some later ages.
 According to our sample, there is a direct correlation between being 30 years old and leaving a negative review.